 This affects all features that extract variables from code (peek, goto definition, etc.) and how completion behaves.

 Ecolog supports custom patterns for matching environment files.
-This allows you to define your own naming conventions beyond the default .env*
+This allows you to define your own naming conventions and directory structures beyond the default .env*

 pattern.